 CAPEX.com is operated by Key Way Investments Ltd and is authorized and regulated by the Cyprus Securities and Exchange Commission (CySEC) (license no. 292/16).

-Summary of How to Invest in Gold in UAE
+Summary of How to Invest in Gold in South Africa

 Even though the price of gold has quadrupled since the late 1990s, factors suggesting a strong future are there.
 No asset should comprise most of your portfolio, but it may be hard to argue against owning at least some of the precious metal going forward.
 Turns out, Magellan’s Pacific Island friends knew what they were doing.

-When investing in gold, first ask yourself whether you want to track the price of gold or whether you would prefer to have exposure to gold-related companies.
+When investing in gold in South Africa, first ask yourself whether you want to track the price of gold or whether you would prefer to have exposure to gold-related companies.
 Gold mining stocks and gold mining funds provide exposure to the value of gold companies, not directly to the gold price.
 The other options discussed aim to track the price of gold.
 Once you have decided, weigh the pros and cons of the various available options, and start investing in gold.